 The National Endowment for the Humanities ensures Americans in rural areas have access to high-quality humanities programming by supporting traveling exhibitions, community colleges, and rural institutions.
 And by supporting the documentation and preservation of rural histories, the NEH celebrates rural cultures.

 The NEH ensures that world-class exhibitions are available across the United States.
 Traveling exhibition programs, funded by the NEH, help Americans in every state explore our shared past and engage with new ideas.
 One such program, NEH on the Road, reached 99,268 children and adults in 2016 alone; since 2003, 17 of its exhibitions have traveled to more than 300 venues across the United States.
-53% of the communities served have populations under 50,000.
+Fifty-three percent of the communities served have populations under 50,000.

 The NEH ensures that students at rural community colleges have access to high-quality humanities education.
 In rural areas, community colleges often serve as community hubs while also supporting underserved students.
 Through grants to these colleges, the NEH ensures that faculty can maintain a high standard of teaching and that the colleges have the technological and cultural infrastructure to serve their communities.